Theta functions on varieties with effective anti-canonical class: Introduction

 The goal then is to specify additional information which determines an appropriate family $\foX\rightarrow S$.
 This family should have the property that $\foX\times_S \Spec A[Q]/I_0$ is a union of polarized toric varieties defined over $\Spec A[Q]/I_0$; these polarized toric varieties are determined by their Newton polyhedra, which run over the maximal cells of $\P$, and are glued together as dictated by the combinatorics of $\P$.
 The local structure of this family over $S$ in neighbourhoods of codimension one strata should roughly be determined by the function $\varphi$.

 The necessary additional information is a \emph{wall structure} $\scrS$, consisting of a collection of walls with attached functions.
 These walls instruct us how to specify gluings between various standard charts.
-However, unlike in \cite{affinecomplex}, we only have models for charts in codimensions 0 and $1$, and thus a wall structure is only able to produce a thickening $\foX^{\circ} \rightarrow S$ of $X_0^{\circ}\rightarrow \Spec A[Q]/I_0$, which is obtained from $X_0$ by deleting codimension $\ge 2$ strata.
+However, unlike in \cite{affinecomplex}, we only have models for charts in codimensions 0 and $1$, and thus a wall structure is only able to produce a thickening $\foX^{\circ} \rightarrow S$ of $X_0^{\circ}\rightarrow \Spec A[Q]/I_0$, the reduced scheme obtained from $X_0$ by deleting codimension $\ge 2$ strata.
 This construction is explained in \S\ref{Sect: Wall structures}.

 Roughly, in a mirror symmetry context, a wall structure can be viewed as a way of encoding information about Maslov index zero disks with boundary in the fibre of an SYZ fibration (where $B$ plays the role of the base of the fibration).
-We expect, based on our experiences in \cite{GHK1} and \cite{GHKS}, that it will be possible to define suitable wall structures in great generality using a version of logarithmic Gromov-Witten invariants which shall be presented in forthcoming work of Abramovich, Chen, Gross and Siebert.
+We expect, based on our experiences in \cite{GHK1} and \cite{GHKS}, that it will be possible to define suitable wall structures in great generality using a version of logarithmic Gromov-Witten invariants which shall be presented in forthcoming work of Abramovich, Chen, Gross and Siebert \cite{ACGS}.

 This leaves the question of (partially) compactifying the family $\foX^{\circ}\rightarrow S$ to $\foX\rightarrow S$.
 This is where we make contact with the innovation of \cite{GHK1}, where theta functions were used precisely to achieve this compactification.
 If $X_0$ is affine, then a flat infinitesimal deformation will also be affine, and hence we can hope to construct $\foX$ by taking the spectrum of the $A[Q]/I$-algebra $\Gamma(\foX^{\circ}, \O_{\foX^{\circ}})$.
 Thus we need the latter algebra to be sufficiently large.
 This is achieved via the general construction of theta functions, given in \S \ref{Sect: Global functions}, using broken lines.
 These were introduced in \cite{PP2mirror} and first used to construct regular functions in the context of \cite{affinecomplex} in \cite{CPS}.
 The definition of broken line depends on the structure $\scrS$, and we say a structure is \emph{consistent} if suitable counts of broken lines yield regular functions on $\foX^{\circ}$.
-In the consistent, affine case, theta functions can then be viewed as canonically given lifts of monomial functions on $X_0$, and they are labelled by asymptotic directions on $B$.
+In the consistent affine case, theta functions can then be viewed as canonically given lifts of monomial functions on $X_0$, and they are labelled by asymptotic directions on $B$.